 Altair is a declarative statistical visualization python library based on Vega-lite.
 Due to that the user only needs to mention the links between data columns to the encoding channels, such as x-axis, y-axis, color, etc. and the rest of the plotting details are handled automagically.

 Geoplotlib is a popular tool for map creation and plotting geographical data.

 Dealing with missing data is cumbersome.
 The completeness of a dataset can be gauged quickly with Missingno, rather than painstakingly searching through a table.
 The user can filter and sort data based on completion or spot correlations with a heat map or a dendrogram.

 Machine learning involves heavy mathematical tasks such as calculus, probability, and matrix operations over thousands of rows and columns making it a very high computational technique All this can be made simple and cost-efficient with the help of scikit-learn machine learning library for Python.
-IMB research found Python to be the most popular language for machine learning.
+IBM research found Python to be the most popular language for machine learning.

 What if the data is not in the form of text but in the form of images?
 Not to worry, Python has a solution for that as well.
-The open-source library opencv is purely dedicated on image processing.
+The open-source library opencv is purely dedicated to image processing.